Vancouver Island: Sea

 Marine transport is very important to Vancouver Island for access to the mainland of British Columbia and Washington.
-There are no bridges or tunnels connecting the island to the mainland, although the idea of building one has been brought up many times.
-Major technical issues and cost are the largest barriers to a fixed link currently, though exact public support for the idea is not currently known.
-The only vehicle access to Vancouver Island is by ferry.
-BC Ferries, Washington State Ferries and Puget Sound Navigation Company (Black Ball Transport) operate the seven vehicle-ferry routes to the island.
+There are no bridges or tunnels connecting the island to the mainland, although the idea of building one has been proposed many times.
+Major technical challenges and cost are the largest barriers to a fixed link currently, though exact public support for the idea is not currently known.

+Vancouver Island relies on ferry services for passenger, vehicle, and freight transportation.
+BC Ferries, Washington State Ferries, and Black Ball Transport operate the primary vehicle ferry routes serving the island.
+Marine transport also plays an important role in moving commercial freight between Vancouver Island and the mainland.

-In the 1860s a plan was started to link Vancouver Island to the mainland at Bute Inlet, by a bridge, using Ripple Rock as a mid-support for the bridge.
-This plan continued through the years, and caused political opposition to destroying Ripple Rock until it was decided to destroy the rock to improve safety for mariners.
+In the 1860s a plan was proposed to link Vancouver Island to the mainland at Bute Inlet, by a bridge, using Ripple Rock as a mid-support for the bridge.
+The proposal persisted for many years, and caused political opposition to destroying Ripple Rock until it was decided to destroy the rock to improve safety for mariners.